If you are planning to move to the UK and your children are still in primary school, you may have heard about the “11 + Exam”.

 Maths and English tend to follow the National Curriculum, but the verbal and non-verbal reasoning are not school-based subjects.

 Parents should check, for each school they would like apply for, the calendar of these tests as well as the subjects taken.

-This means that if you wish to prepare it, you will need to do it privately, by yourself or with a tutor.
+This means that if your child is currently in the UK state school system, or abroad, you will need to prepare it privately, by yourself or with a tutor.

-A lot of Independent schools prepare the children for the 11 + (that is the reason why they are called Prep-Schools), but the selection is so hard that the parents still have extra tutoring for their children.
+A lot of UK Independent Schools prepare the children for the 11 + (that is the reason why they are called “Prep-Schools”), but the selection is so hard that most parents still have extra tutoring for their children.

-For Grammar Schools, the test can be extremely selective.
+- For Grammar Schools, the test can be extremely selective.
 Few places and lots of competitors (e.g. 450 applicants for 80 places is often the ratio).
 This means that there is no standard pass mark.
-In this example, the school will take the top 80 test marks get in.
+In this example, the school will take the top 80 test marks.